cropgeeks/hpc-help/publications.rst

 - https://doi.org/10.21203/rs.3.rs-2250881/v1 - Combining phylogenomic and morphological data reveals new patterns of diversity in the national tree of Brasil, Paubrasilia echinata
 - https://doi.org/10.1101/2021.09.02.458763  - A high resolution single molecule sequencing-based Arabidopsis transcriptome using novel methods of Iso-seq analysis
 - https://doi.org/10.21203/rs.3.rs-137842/v1 - QTL Across Fruit Development in Red Raspberry, A Study of A Primocane X Biennial Raspberry Population
+- https://doi.org/10.1101/2021.08.12.456076 - Analysis of wild plant pathogen populations reveals a signal of adaptation in genes evolving for survival in agriculture in the beet rust pathogen (Uromyces beticola)

 2022:

 - https://doi.org/10.1111/tpj.15871 - BaRTv2: a highly resolved barley reference transcriptome for accurate transcript-specific RNA-seq quantification
 - https://doi.org/10.1111/tpj.15908 - The evolutionary patterns of barley pericentromeric chromosome regions, as shaped by linkage disequilibrium and domestication
 - https://doi.org/10.1093/sysbio/syab035 - A Comprehensive Phylogenomic Platform for Exploring the Angiosperm Tree of Life
+- https://doi.org/10.1002/csc2.20768 - Genetic resistance to yellow rust infection of the wheat ear is controlled by genes controlling foliar resistance and flowering time
+- https://doi.org/10.1007/s00122-021-03967-z - Wheat genetic loci conferring resistance to stripe rust in the face of genetically diverse races of the fungus Puccinia striiformis f. sp. tritici
 - https://doi.org/10.3390/agronomy12040782 - Genome-Wide Association Study for Resistance to Rhynchosporium in a Diverse Collection of Spring Barley Germplasm
 - https://doi.org/10.3389/fpls.2021.806407 - Harnessing Large-Scale Herbarium Image Datasets Through Representation Learning
 - https://doi.org/10.1534/g3.119.401010 - A genome assembly of the barley ‘transformation reference’ cultivar golden promise